ShubhamSharma0803/Synapse_X/README.md

 A floating AI that answers questions, onboards new members, and auto-generates daily standups every morning.

 Tech Stack
-LayerTechnologiesFrontendReact.js, TypeScript, Vite, TailwindCSSBackendNode.js, Express.js, MongoDB AtlasAILangChain, GPT-4o, Claude APIIntegrationsGitHub OAuth, Discord.js, Socket.io
+LayerTechnologies Frontend - React.js, TypeScript, Vite, TailwindCSS Backend - Node.js, Express.js, MongoDB Atlas
+AI - LangChain, GPT-4o, Claude API
+Integrations - GitHub OAuth, Discord.js, Socket.io

 Contributing
 Pull requests are welcome!
 If you find a bug or have a feature idea, open an issue first to discuss what you'd like to change.

 Authors

-Sanyam Nandal — GitHub · LinkedIn
+Sanyam Nandal
-Shubham Sharma — GitHub
+Shubham Sharma